Beyond City Limits: The Real Story of Canada's Aging Population in Small Towns

 Programs that address senior isolation

 Rural communities have developed various approaches to combat isolation.
-Organizations like Gateway Center of Excellence launched “Lonely No More,” providing free weekly phone-based support for isolated rural seniors.
-This program facilitates peer connections and system navigation, with 75% of participants reporting positive life impacts.
+Gateway Center of Excellence launched "Lonely No More," which provides free weekly phone-based support for isolated rural seniors, helping them form peer connections and navigate systems.
+Seventy-five percent of participants report positive life impacts.

 Effective interventions include: